FelixSchladt/OxideWM/man/src/oxide-bar.1.md

 # DESCRIPTION

 Define the behavior of the statusbar for Oxide.
 The config file provides the possibility to customize the text and background color of the oxide statusbar.
-As same as the config file for Oxide, the config for the statusbar is written in YAML.
+The config file is written in YAML.

 # FILES

-When starting, Oxide has to paths it searches for the statusbar config file.
+During launch, Oxide bar searches for a config file in the following locations:

 **~/.config/oxide/bar_config.yml**
 : Home config file